AUTHORS LAB: The best way to get your book written, once and for all

 If I want in, am I’m automatically in?
 Spaces are limited, so there is an application process.
 We will evaluate your book idea and writing samples, and look for a fit with other members of the Authors Lab cohort and our coaching team.

 What if I don’t live in Charlotte?
 Authors Lab is structured to accommodate those who have to travel a bit to get here.
-The monthly workshops are on Saturday, and there will be an online component so that you’ll still be connected to the cohort.
+The monthly workshops are on a Saturday, and there will be an online component so that you’ll still be connected to the cohort.

 What if I can’t attend some of the workshops?
 Because conflicts are inevitable, our expectation is for each participant to attend at least eight of the 12 weekend workshops.
 Workshop materials will be available to cohort members who cannot a session in person.